 This research has been generously supported by agseedco.com and Todd McCormick.
 Please visit and enjoy browsing Todd’s beautifully curated collection of Cannabis genetics.

 There’s little disagreement, even among most Cannabis opponents, about the proven and rapidly developing medical value of Cannabis and its cannabinoids, terpenes and flavonoids.
 Now that it is finally permitted, scientific and medical research is revealing remarkable new health and healing potential literally every day, building on centuries of the People’s knowledge of this natural medicine.
+After this intro you’ll find links to the research for every terpene.

-Right.
+If you do the search you’ll get 90-100% hits.
 Just about every terpene has research around its neuron-protective and cardioprotective properties.
 And that’s far from the end of the story.
 Try “anti-inflammatory” and “antioxidant” with any of the Cannabis terpenes.

 I think the science shows us pretty forcefully that terpenes may be why Cannabis smokers don’t have high levels of “smoking-related disease” even when they are inhaling heavy pesticides from Black Market Cannabis, which is as contaminated with pesticides as cigarettes.